 Children 8 through 11 months of age are increasingly mobile, and their behaviors become more outwardly initiated and goal-oriented.
 Due to an increase in physical and cognitive development, children of this age are beginning to understand simple cause-and-effect relationships.
 Some children begin to crawl and stand with support by 8 months of age.
-The motor skill of grasping and shaking, combined with the cognitive skill of understanding cause and effect, make multisensory toys highly appealing for this age group.
+Very short tunnels (2 feet or less) with mirrors or viewing panels (top or side) that allow for eye contact with a caregiver may facilitate crawling in some children.
+The motor skills of grasping and shaking, or patting, combined with the cognitive skill of understanding cause and effect, make multisensory toys highly attractive to this age group.
+Children in this age group may be introduced to stationary wheeled toys that can be spun by a child's hand to produce fast spinning movement, lights, sounds, or music.
 Children of this age can hold two objects at once, but they are unable to coordinate the different actions of each hand.
 Because their physical abilities are increasing, but they lack the coordination to completely control their own actions, their potential for getting injured increases.
 Children in this age group are beginning to show an interest in object displacement, and they practice fine motor skills, such as grasping, pushing, pulling, squeezing, patting, poking, and shaking.
 Mouthing and teething are still very characteristic of this age group, although the time spent mouthing varies among children.
 When a toy is hidden or not within view, children in this age group know the toy still exists and did not simply disappear.

 Suitable manipulative and mirror toys for children 8 through 11 months old have characteristics similar to those for younger children.
 Children of this age also enjoy toys with containers because they like to put things into them and then dump out the contents.
-Exploratory toys with large dials, levers, and buttons are also of interest.
-Examples of cognitive and motor manipulative toys for children in this age group include mirrors, teething toys, lightweight balls (such as musical, chiming, grasping, special effects, and textured balls), multi-textured and multisensory infant toys, manipulative panels, activity gyms, cloth toys, plush toys, squeeze and squeak toys, sorting toys, stacking toys, simple cause-and-effect toys, such as pop-up toys and roly-poly toys, large beads on rings, and plastic keys on rings.
+Exploratory toys with large dials, levers, wood flaps that change color and click and clack, rattle beads on elastic, and press buttons may be introduced.
+Examples of cognitive and motor manipulative toys for children in this age group include mirrors, teething toys, lightweight balls (such as musical, chiming, grasping, special effects, and textured balls), multi-textured and multisensory infant toys, manipulative panels, activity gyms, cloth toys, plush toys, squeeze and squeak toys, nesting toys, sorting toys, stacking toys, simple cause-and-effect toys, such as pop-up toys and roly-poly toys, large beads on rings, and plastic keys on rings.
 Manipulative panels and simple manipulative toys that are small and light enough for children to lift, hold, and carry are good choices for this age group.
-Children in this age group enjoy large and low wall-mounted mirrors, which allow them to watch themselves sit, crawl, and begin to walk.
+Children in this age group enjoy large and low, wall-mounted mirrors, which allow them to watch themselves sit, crawl, and begin to walk.
 However, these mirrors must be sturdy enough to withstand banging.
 Handheld mirrors should be small, have soft edges, and include an appropriately sized handle.
 Children of this age are actively engaged with simple stacking and sorting.
 Appropriate cause-and-effect toys are easily activated with simple, direct movements, with the effect immediately following the cause.
 When the effect is too long, the child cannot connect it to the cause.